melezhik/sparrow/README.md

 Sparrow tasks boxes are YAML format files to describe sequential tasks to run.
 You could think about sparrow boxes as of multi tasks - tasks run sequentially.

-WARNIGN!
+WARNING!
 This feature is not implemented yet.

 # API